r-yadav01/fm-social-proof-section/README.md

 # Frontend Mentor - Social proof section solution

 This is a solution to the [Social proof section challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/social-proof-section-6e0qTv_bA).
+Completed it using css, html only.

 ## Table of contents